-Column D - If you completed Penalty Worksheet 1, and you have a negative amount (overpayment) in Column E of the 4th quarter, and the payment date in Column F is after the original due date of your tax return, you may apply the overpayment from Line 21, Column E, as the first available payment for Line 23, Column D.
+Column D - If you completed Penalty Worksheet 1, and you have a negative amount (overpayment) in Column E of the 4th quarter of Penalty Worksheet 1, and the payment date shown in the 4th quarter of Column F of Penalty Worksheet 1 is after the date listed in Line 23, Column B, you may apply the overpayment from Line 21, Column E, as the first available payment for Line 23, Column D.

-Continue applying unused payments received after the original due date of your tax return from Line 20, in date order until the unpaid amount in Column C has been satisfied (Column E is zero or a negative figure).
+Continue applying unused payments from Line 20 received after the date in Column B, in date order until the unpaid amount in Column C has been satisfied (Column E is zero or a negative figure).

-If you did not complete Penalty Worksheet 1, apply payments received after the original due date of your tax return from Line 20, in date order until the unpaid amount in Column C has been satisfied (Column E is zero or a negative figure).
+If you did not complete Penalty Worksheet 1, apply payments received after the date in Column B from Line 20, in date order until the unpaid amount in Column C has been satisfied (Column E is zero or a negative figure).

-If you have no more payments to apply and Column C remains unpaid, enter "0" in Column D and complete Columns E through I.
+If you have no more payments to apply and Column C remains unpaid, enter "0" in Column D. See example at the end of these instructions.